alebelcor/knowledge/interviewing-in-english-for-spanish-speaking-developers.md

 * Personal projects: Only if relevant to the position being applied to
 * GitHub profile: Only if you have activity or have anything to show
 * Phone number: Include country code for international calls
-* Short description of what the company does on each position
+* Short description of what the company does under each position

 ## Phone interview

-A typical next step after submitting a resume is to have a phone call of some sort.
+A typical next step after submitting a resume is to have a phone interview of some sort.
 It means they are a little bit more interested in you, not a lot more, but a little bit.

 And it's a good opportunity to talk about yourself, to communicate some of the pieces left off the resume and reinforce, in more detail, what you did put in.